janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 ### Proceedings

-Accepted papers can dedide to opt-in to the formal workshop proceedings of ECML/PKDD 2023.
+Accepted papers can decide to opt-in to the formal workshop proceedings of ECML/PKDD 2023.
 The authors of accepted papers can decide whether they wish to have their full paper included or not.
-In the latter case, publication of short abstract would be possible.
+In the latter case, publication of a short abstract would be possible.

 ### Important Dates

 * Workshop Paper Submission Deadline: 12 June 2023
 * Workshop Paper Author Notification: 17 July 2023
-* The exact date of the workshop will be determined by the ECML/PKDD program chairs
+* Camera Ready Deadline: End of July 2023
+* Workshop: September 18, 2023 (afternoon)